Get a Great Hotel Rate with Hotwire (and Other 'Opaque' Booking Tools) (2021)

 How to use Hotwire—the simple way

-If staying in a specific hotel is not critical, you just need to check if there are any good deals.
+If you don't really care about the specific hotel, you just need to check if there are any good deals on a "nice" hotel at your destination.

 - Then see what is available at Hotwire.
-A quick check of Hotwire shows a 4-star hotel in your desired location for only $202.
+A quick check of Hotwire shows a very well reviewed 4.5-star hotel in downtown location for only $129.

-- Only book hotels with TripAdvisor ratings of 3.5+ and Hotwire recommendations of 80%+.
+- Only book hotels with Expedia ratings of 4.0+.
 Within each “neighborhood”, Hotwire will show you different offers for hotel with different “star ratings”.
 The star ratings are indicative of how “fancy” the hotel is, but not how “nice” it is.
-A 4-star hotel could be awesome, or it could be an older business-oriented hotel in need of renovations.
+A 4-star hotel could be awesome or it could be an older business-oriented hotel in need of renovations.
 A 2.5-star hotel could be shiny new and well run, or it could be a dump.

 - When they are important, check the amenities.
 Sometimes, you need a hotel with a pool, or a business center, or some other amenity.
 Hotwire shows this on both the hotel listing page and hotel details page: